 Turkey is one of the world’s few transcontinental countries because it has land in Western Asia and South Eastern Europe.
 It is surrounded by 8 countries: Greece, Bulgaria, Armenia, Iran, Azerbaijani, Georgia, Syria, and Iraq.
 This makes it very vulnerable to political problems any of these 8 countries may have like the ongoing civil war in Syria.
 One could imagine just how much external politics could influence the prices of everything from houses for sale to basic commodities like food and fuel.

 Turkish is the national language and about 90% of the population speaks it as their native tongue.
 The rest use Kurdish, Arabic, Greek, and other minor dialects.
 The country is basically composed of mostly Muslims with Turks as the main ethnic group followed by Kurds.
+The Kurds were the first to open up the gambling business.
+They were sprawled through the cities with casinos opening up by the dozens because of demand.
+Today there are still lots of casino establishments in Turkey, but when you aren’t near a local one you can always just visit a good online site for your gaming needs, like this amazing Canadian one, that we like so much because they offer tons of bonus codes that allow for free play on any game.

 Turkey’s largest city is Istanbul which was capital city of 3 different empires: Ottoman, Byzantine, and Roman.
 Today the capital city of the Republic of Turkey is Ankara.
 In any given year up to today, there are more than 100 excavation sites or archaeological digs ongoing which is not surprising considering its long history which spans over 2,000 years.
 Two of the 7 Wonders of the Ancient World are found in Turkey.
 These are the Mausoleum at Halicarnassus and the Temple of Artemis.
 Biblical Abraham was born in Turkey as was Herodotus and Julius Caesar who are other big historical figures.